Mineola, New York: Public

-Mineola is primarily located within the boundaries of (and served by) the Mineola Union Free School District.
-Smaller sections of Mineola are in the East Williston UFSD, Carle Place UFSD, and the Garden City UFSD.
-As such, children who reside within the village and attend public schools go to school in one of these four districts, depending on where they live within the village.
+The Village of Mineola is primarily located within the boundaries of (and is thus served by) the Mineola Union Free School District.
+Smaller sections of Mineola are in the East Williston UFSD, Carle Place UFSD, and the Garden City UFSD.Accordingly, children who reside within Mineola and attend public schools go to school in one of these four districts, depending on where they live within the village.